 Now even for the most trusting and credulous individual, this explanation seriously begs believability.
 That a company would sell a commodity on which they had not conducted even the most minimal and basic amount of research is, while not totally implausible, nevertheless certainly less likely than the alternate possibility that the company knew from the start how many episodes they would have with the Harlock series, knew also that they'd need at least sixty-five in order for the show to be desirable for syndication purposes, and intended to combine it with a second show all along, as they'd done with Robotech for the exact same reasons, and then failing to acquire the one other series actually containing Harlock, went to plan B and did an intercut job with an unrelated show by the same author.
 Macek is notorious, or was back in the days when he was still alive and people knew who he was, for either accepting or declining credit for a particular dub job based upon the receptivity of his then-current audience.
 Hence, for example, Streamline Pictures was either fully responsible for or completely unconnected with the initial dub of Akira depending whether or nor you appeared to like it.
 (Should you care, the inside word has it that Macek had no involvement in the Akira dub.)

 Captain Harlock and the Queen of 1000 Years was not a particularly successful remake, in any sense.
 With Robotech, the changes to the overall stories of the three series comprising it were relatively minimal, owing to the sequential, generational approach taken with their fusing.
 In Harlock/Millennia, the two stories are supposed to be happening concurrently, resulting in numerous problems-not the least of which being the fact that it only took a new viewer a couple of episodes to notice that the characters were rigidly divided into two camps that never met.
 The fact that the protagonists of Harlock spent most of their time in space and the protagonists of Millennia spent most of their time on Earth was a minor saving grace, but it was also unavoidably noticeable that the two alien races that were simultaneously invading Earth, who were supposedly allies, also never met.
 The two series also featured sharply disparate levels of technological advancement, since Harlock was originally set in 2977, and Millennia in 1999.
-(A throwaway reference to "the eruption of Krakatoa 700 years ago" seems to place this series almost dead center in the between those original setting dates.)
-Consequently, people in the show could consequently be see riding in hovercars or Volkswagons, depending upon which characters were doing the driving.
+(A throwaway reference to "the eruption of Krakatoa 700 years ago" seems to place this series almost dead center in between those original setting dates.)
+Consequently, people in the show could consequently be seen riding in hovercars or Volkswagons, depending upon which characters were doing the driving.
 And the sharp-eyed viewer wouldn't have too much difficulty in discerning two different animation styles and two different directorial approaches as well, no matter how similar the character designs might have been.

 Of course, the fact that the two casts never interacted didn't stop the show from claiming that they did, in fact, meet and chat on occasion.
 The ubiquitous narrator (a device which had been overused in Robotech and was heinously overused in this show) would often recap previous episodes by describing events that were nowhere to be seen in the episodes themselves, including Harlock meeting Queen Promecium/Yukino Yayoi (renamed "Olivia Snow" in the dub), apparently in the hope that the viewer had missed the last episode--which, given the scant distribution and promotion of this show, was pretty likely, in fact--or that they had been so confused by the tangled mess of narrative and nebulous dialogue that they wouldn't remember what the hell they'd seen and would accept the narrator's explanation as being as good as any.